cdapio/coopr/docs/docs/source/faq/server.rst

 ----------------------------------------------------------------------------
 Cluster templates and their associated metadata are stored in a database.

-How do I setup a database for Cask Coopr to use?
+How do I setup a database for Coopr to use?
 ------------------------------------------------------
 Coopr Server persists runtime information of provisioned clusters in a relational database.
 If you are running Coopr Server in the default mode, it's using the embedded Derby DB for storing all